My Account

 If you’re writing a resume to change your career, go for transferable skills that are equally relevant to the job you’re applying for.
 If you’re writing your first resume without much work experience, do the same but with a mix of top-notch employability skills.

-How do I list my skills on a resume for 2023?
+How do you highlight skills on a resume?

 Rate my article: what skills to put on a resume